 LAVENHAM HALL GARDENS, LAVENHAM

-Much Ado About Nothing, by William Shakespeare, Lavenham Players, July 25-27: One of his most popular, witty comedies, this version is set in Lavenham towards the end of the Second World War.
+Much Ado About Nothing, by William Shakespeare, Lavenham Players, to July 27: One of his most popular, witty comedies, this version is set in Lavenham towards the end of the Second World War.
 The plot revolves around the fortunes of two pairs of lovers with evil villains, incompetent constables, furious fathers and saucy servants.

 THEATRE ROYAL, NORWICH